xiucz/bioinfonotebookxiucz/docs/08_DNA/05_somatic/016_克隆进化/003_clonevol.md

 + noise clusters (eg. ones that show very similar and low V AF across samples, indicating false variant calls)

 or calculate the equivalent copy number corrected VAF as half of the CCF.

+### 第二步
+Clustering the variants based on their cellular prevalence across samples is a critical step.